sled-group/PercepSync/README.md

 $ python samples/simple_subscriber.py
 ```

+**NOTE: Audio streaming from HoloLens doesn't work yet and it just plays loud static noise.
+This will be fixed in the next version.**

 ## Data Format

 `PercepSync` uses [ZeroMQ](https://zeromq.org/) to publish data from different input devices.
 Data that can be synchronized will be synchronized and published to a single topic.
 The serialization format is [MessagePack](https://msgpack.org/).